midgleyc/challenge-price-calculator/README.md

 * something else entirely?
 I decided to duplicate the discount -- that seems to be the most common behaviour on receipts.

+The example outputs disagreed with each other on the formatting of the total, in the case where there was or wasn't an applicable offer.

+> Total: £3.00

+> Total price: £1.30

+I opted for "Total price" regardless of whether there were offers or not.

 ## Offer logic

 Can two offers apply to the same item type?
 This isn't currently a requirement, and I've left it as undefined behaviour.
 If you require that they can, the complexity of the solution increases, possibly quite drastically.